developer-friendly/blog/docs/posts/0006-gettings-started-with-gitops-and-fluxcd.md

 Let's leverage it to deliver our alerts and notifications to the Prometheus Alertmanager[^8].

+Because of the necessity of monitoring and sane alerting, we need a mechanism to be notified about the events of our cluster based on different severities.
+That's where FluxCD's notification controller[^6] comes into play.

 In this step we will create a `Provider` for FluxCD to send notifications and alerts to our in-cluster Alertmanager, after which the admin/operator can decide how to handle them using the `AlertmanagerConfig` resource.